Battle of Normandy & the Liberation of Coutances

 🛡️ Phase 2: Consolidating the Bridgehead (14–24 July)

 During these bombardments, residents of Nicorps — including those who once lived here — took refuge in the deep stone cellar of the main house, now known as La Ruche, beside what is today the Ursula gîte.
+These events were not distant.
+They happened here.

 🔥 Phase 3: Operation Cobra & the Breakthrough (25–30 July)

-After weeks of attritional warfare, the Allies launched Operation Cobra, a breakout strategy spearheaded by American forces.
-On 25 July, 3,000 bombers dropped high explosives on German positions around Saint-Lô.
-Tragically, friendly fire killed hundreds of U.S. troops, including General Leslie McNair.
+After weeks of attritional warfare, Allied commanders launched Operation Cobra — a breakout strategy spearheaded by American forces.
+On 25 July, around 3,000 bombers struck German positions south of Saint-Lô.

 In the days that followed, American troops — aided by Sherman “Rhinoceros” tanks equipped with hedgerow-cutting prongs — punched through the German lines.
-Towns and villages like Marigny, Montcuit, and Périers were scenes of intense tank battles, roadblocks, and house-to-house fighting.
-Columns of U.S. armour rolled through Roncey, forming what became known as the Roncey Pocket — a trap that destroyed thousands of German vehicles and artillery, just minutes from the gîte.
+Towns and villages such as Marigny, Montcuit and Périers became scenes of intense tank battles, roadblocks and house-to-house fighting.

 🏙️ Liberation of Coutances (28 July)